 Step 5: Find ‘Windows Audio Endpoint Builder’

-Step 6: Right-click and select ‘Restart’ for this service too
+Step 6: Right-click and select ‘Restart’ for this service as well

 Step 7: Close the Services window

-Both services must run for proper microphone detection.
-However, if either shows a ‘Stopped’ status, right-click and choose ‘Start’ instead of Restart.
+Both services must run for proper microphone detection to work.
+If either shows a ‘Stopped’ status instead of ‘Running,’ right-click and choose ‘Start’ rather than Restart.

 Run the Audio Troubleshooter